 Building a very simple listener daemon

 With our knowledge accumulated with this test program, it is time to integrate a call that executes the commands we put together in the previous example.
 What we want to build is a daemon that informs us of the system time, and offers a service to execute a simple command.
 Since we already spent some time writing a bit of code in the previous example, we will integrate that code in our listener.
-You can see the results in the Listing 13-4 below.
+You can see the results in the Listing 13-4.

 You will notice that we have all the imports at the top, combining the needs of all the code written in this script.